Funding your education

-Scholarships, awards, and bursaries are typically paid out in two equal installments: 1st payment (Fall term) and 2nd payment (Winter term).
-If you are paying your tuition in full by the August deadline, deduct the total value of your scholarships, awards or bursaries from your total tuition/fee amount.
-If you are paying the first installment only, you may deduct half the value of your Entrance Scholarships for the August payment deadline.
-Consequently, if it does not already appear on your account, you may deduct the second half of your scholarship/award from your second installment for the December payment deadline date.
+If you are paying the first instalment only, you may deduct half the value of your scholarships and awards and the full value of your bursaries for the August payment deadline.
+Consequently, if it does not already appear on your account, you may deduct the second half of your scholarships or awards from your second instalment for the January payment deadline date.

 |What happens if I overpaid?|

 If the Entrance Scholarship has overpaid the student account, refunds will be issued by direct deposit to your bank account at the end of September, January and May each year.
 In order to receive the funds, the Bank Information Form on myInfo must be filled out.

 |How do refunds work?|

 If you have any questions about refunds and how they work, we encourage you to check out the Refund Policy & Schedules webpage.

 Working part-time while studying is an individual decision.
 It really depends on your financial situation.
 Balancing work with your university studies needs to be carefully managed to ensure you have the time to dedicate to your studies, projects, assignments and study time.